Translate:

 Therapy provides a safe place to tell your story.

-Father and son said, "Attending therapy helped us feel as if we had built a kaleidoscope as the animals and insects in the story had done after the storm.
-We have picked up the pieces of broken glass, built our kaleidoscope and saw a new way to care for ourselves by attending another school which encouraged success (deliberately encouraging failure), nonviolence (as opposed to encouraging and ignoring violence, bullying and hatred) and respected my parental rights(not creating parental and family alienation) and helped us move on with our lives."
+We have picked up the pieces of broken glass, built our kaleidoscope and saw a new way to care for ourselves by attending another school which encouraged success (many schools deliberately encourage failure for more gov money and to create dependency on gov resources throughout your life), nonviolence (as opposed to encouraging and ignoring violence, bullying and hatred) and respect for parental rights (not creating parental and family alienation) and help to see opportunities to move on with our lives."

 -Grady and Jamal